Lappeenranta: Tourism

-Lappeenranta is known as a summer city, mostly due to its closeness to the Lake Saimaa.
-Europe's 4th largest lake.
+Lappeenranta is known as a summer city, mostly due to its closeness to Lake Saimaa, Europe's 4th largest lake.
 The eponymous GoSaimaa (www.gosaimaa.com) provides all the touristic activities in the area.
 In addition, its inland location means that summers tend to be warmer and winters colder than along the coastal areas.

-Lappeenranta does have a healthy winter tourism industry.
+Lappeenranta has a healthy winter tourism industry.
 Various cabins around Lake Saimaa, as well as numerous snowmobiles, Nordic skating, floating in the river, reindeer rides, paragliding, skiing and sledding tracks draw a fair number of winter visitors.
 The proximity of the Russian border is increasingly evident in the number of Russian tourists visiting the city.
 In fact, Lappeenranta is closer to Saint Petersburg (195 km) than it is to Helsinki, the capital of Finland (220 km).
 The presence of Russian tourists is noticeable by the many Russian registered cars on the streets and the use of Cyrillic letters in signs of some shops.